 Environmental problems are the sum total of the seemingly tiny action or inaction of individuals.
 By opting for wedding ring laser marking, you’ll be playing your part in contributing to a clean environment.
 It’s residue-free, so you can count on discharging non-biodegradable waste.
 In addition, a laser machine uses a tiny amount of consumables.

 And if you are a jeweler, the near-zero waste policy, despite performing dozens or hundreds of laser markings each year, will certainly have a positive impact on the environment.

 One of the pains of wedding ring marking is ensuring that both rings are identical in all respects if that’s what the couple prefers.
 Traditional marking is fraught with risk, especially because you don’t have many opportunities for a do-over if you fail to get it right the first time.

 With laser marking, you can create completely identical markings on the two rings – no need to worry about accidental imperfection or unintentional design variation.
 Everything will appear on both rings exactly as you want it.

-If you’re a couple considering getting your wedding rings marked or are a jeweler exploring the marking options you have, laser marking is certainly one of the most viable alternatives.
+If you’re a couple considering getting your wedding rings from ShopEDC.com marked or are a jeweler exploring the marking options you have, laser marking is certainly one of the most viable alternatives.